ARM for Every Industry → · Jarvis ARM → · Hound → · DMC-12.ai →

 ≤7/10 Just a Feature

 "The CRM was the infrastructure of the human lead era.
-The ARM will be the infrastructure of the agent era.
-The category exists.
+The ARM is the infrastructure of the agent era.
+The category is named.
 The standard is written.
-Now someone needs to build it."
+The reference implementation is in production."

 Chris Hudson · General Manager, Mark Miller Subaru · chudson@mmsubaru.com